natalieagus/50002/docs/ProblemSet/e_sequential_logic_sync.md

 	</p>
 	</div><br>

-2. A circuit that in bounded time indicates which of two game show contestants pressed their button first.
+2. A circuit that in bounded time indicates which of two game show contestants pressed their button first (the arbiter circuit).
 	<div  cursor="pointer"  class="collapsible">Show Answer</div>  <div  class="content_answer">
 	<p>
 	This is a restatement of the previous part, known to be <span style="color:red; font-weight: bold;">unsolvable</span> in theory because every bistable system exhibits at least one metastable state (physics defines this).
 In practice we can build a circuit to solve this problem where the probability of failure is related to **tpd** (basically we wait out until possible metastable state settles).
 For large **tpd** (eg, 10's of nanoseconds in today's technologies) the probability of failure can be made very small (eg, 1 failure in billions of years).

+	The key here is understanding the concept of a metastable state in digital circuits.
+A metastable state occurs when the circuit is transitioning between two stable states (like 0 and 1 in binary logic).
+In this state, the output is undefined and unpredictable.
+The arbiter circuit is susceptible to this state because it has to make a decision based on two inputs that could change nearly simultaneously.
 	</p>
 	</div><br>